cockroachlabs/developer-success/adventureworks.md

 grant select on adventureworks.sales.* to aw_web_fe;
 grant insert,update,delete on adventureworks.sales.shoppingcartitem to aw_web_fe;

 Change the COCKROACH_URL environment variable to include the username/password "aw_web_fe:notcha1nr3action" instead of the aw_admin username and password.
-We can also include the  database name (adventureworks) as we've now finished with uploading csv files.
+We will also include the  database name (adventureworks) as we've now finished with uploading csv files, and this is the only database that new user has access to.

 ```bash
 # Linux / Mac